Catherine Grandison, Countess of Salisbury

 According to Jean Le Bel, King Edward III raped Catherine in 1341, according to the True Chronicles of Jean le Bel he "left her there unconscious, bleeding from her nose, mouth, and elsewhere", after having relieved a Scottish siege on Wark Castle, where she lived, while her husband was out of the country.
 An Elizabethan play, Edward III, deals with this incident.
 In the play, the Earl of Warwick is the unnamed countess's father.

 In around 1348, the Order of the Garter was founded by Edward III and it is recorded by Jean Froissart that he did so after an incident at a ball when the "Countess of Salisbury" dropped a garter and the king picked it up.
 It is assumed that Froissart is referring either to Catherine or to her daughter-in-law, Joan of Kent.

+In 1836 Alexandre Dumas's first serialised novel The Countess of Salisbury was based on her life.